 Wi-Fi and internet connection for visitors in the Falklands

-Once connected the internet speeds were usable, faster than I had expected.
+Once connected, the internet speeds were usable, faster than I had expected.
 I could complete most tasks online and even send pictures and short video clips.
 However, connecting seemed to be the issue.
-There are apparently only so many slots and once those a filled you won’t be able to connect.
-I found it difficult to connect, but especially just after work hours around 5-7pm seemed to be the worst.
+There are apparently only so many slots, and once those are filled, you won’t be able to connect.
+I found it difficult to connect, but especially just after work hours, around 5-7 p.m. seemed to be the worst.

-The cards work by connecting to a hotspot and then entering the serial number and passcode reveal by a scratch-off panel on the back of the card.
+The cards work by connecting to a hotspot and then entering the serial number and passcode revealed by a scratch-off panel on the back of the card.
 You may log on and off with the cards using your 45 minutes.

 Best Weather Apps and Forecasts in the Falkland Islands